Skip to main content

 (G) Standards of conduct

-(2) A superintendent of a county board or an executive director of a regional council of governments formed pursuant to section 5126.13 of the Revised Code by two or more county boards shall notify the department in writing within seventy-two hours if he or she becomes aware that a holder of or applicant for investigative agent certification:
+(2) A superintendent of a county board or an executive director of a regional council of governments formed pursuant to section 5126.13 of the Revised Code by two or more county boards will notify the department in writing within seventy-two hours of becoming aware that a holder of or applicant for investigative agent certification:

-(a) Is guilty of serious intemperate, immoral, or conduct unbecoming to his or her position or serious incompetence or negligence within the scope of his or her duties;
+(a) Is guilty of serious intemperate, immoral, or conduct unbecoming to the investigative agent position or serious incompetence or negligence within the scope of investigative agent duties;

 (b) Has been convicted of, pleaded guilty to, or been found eligible for intervention in lieu of conviction for any of the disqualifying offenses listed or described in paragraphs (E)(1)(a) to (E)(1)(d) of rule 5123-2-02 of the Administrative Code; or